 On September 23, 2022, the Company completed the acquisition of the surfactants business and associated assets of PerformanX Specialty Chemicals, LLC.
 This acquisition enhanced the Company's specialty alkoxylates portfolio and provides market diversification opportunities.
 This acquisition is also expected to deliver additional baseload volumes for the Company's Pasadena, Texas alkoxylation facility that is expected to start up in the first half of 2024.
 The purchase price of the acquisition was \$9,693,000 and was paid for with cash on hand.
-This acquisition did not have a material effect on the Company's financial position as of December 31, 2022, its results of operations or cash flows for the year ended December 31, 2022.
 This acquisition was accounted for as a business combination and the assets were measured and recorded at their estimated fair values.
-The primary assets acquired were intangibles, mostly comprised of goodwill (\$1,792,000), manufacturing know-how (\$2,750,000), customer relationships (\$3,250,000) and non-compete agreements (\$10,000).
+The primary assets acquired were intangibles, mostly comprised of goodwill (\$1,792,000), manufacturing know-how

+(\$2,750,000), customer relationships (\$3,250,000) and non-compete agreements (\$10,000).
 The Company also acquired inventory (\$1,312,000) and working capital (\$579,000).
 All of the acquired assets are included within the Company's Surfactants segment.
 The Company finalized the purchase price allocation during the fourth quarter of 2022.
-The average amortization period for the acquired identifiable intangibles assets has been estimated to be in the range of nine to ten years for manufacturing know-how, nine to 11 years for customer relationships and five years for non-compete agreements.
+The average amortization period for the acquired identifiable intangibles assets has been estimated to be in the range of nine to ten years for manufacturing know-how and nine to 11 years for customer relationships.